Patriotic Skillet Cookie

 - ¾ cup M&Ms, patriotic colors, plus more to garnish

 - Preheat the oven to 375 degrees.
 Grease a 10-inch skillet with butter or cooking spray.
 Set aside.

 - Whisk brown sugar, granulated sugar, vanilla, and salt into melted butter until smooth.
 Whisk in egg and yolk until smooth.

 - Let the mixture sit for a few minutes, then beat with a wooden spoon until smooth and shiny.

-- Stir flour and soda into butter mixture until just combined, about 1 minute.
-Stir in chocolate chip and M&M's.
+- Stir flour and soda into the butter mixture until just combined, about 1 minute.
+Stir in chocolate chips and M&M's.

 - Press the dough into the prepared skillet, then smooth with an offset spatula.